laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

-The `assertSee` assertion on the `TestResponse` class will now automatically escape values.
-If you are manually escaping any values passed to this assertion you should no longer do so.
+The `assertSee` and `assertDontSee` assertions on the `TestResponse` class will now automatically escape values.
+If you are manually escaping any values passed to these assertions you should no longer do so.

 ### Validation